jbaik1/Music-LM/README.md

 The [Miditok](https://github.com/Natooz/MidiTok) python package

-[nanoGPT](https://github.com/karpathy/nanoGPT) to train a new model without having to create a GPT model from scratch.
+[nanoGPT](https://github.com/karpathy/nanoGPT) to train a new model without having to recreate a GPT model from scratch.

 The Maestro dataset contains classical western repertoire from the 17th to early 20th century.
 It has around 1276 pieces.